smthemex/ComfyUI_StoryDiffusion/README.md

 ---
 --2024/08/23
 --Flux fp8 single weights only support "Kijai/flux-fp8" or auto save's pt weights.
+--fix some bug,Changing the loading method of Msdiffusion, reducing meaningless buttons, and removing the int4 mode of flux did not make it much faster;
+-- support mps again...

 --2024/08/18
 -- Now clip checkpoints no need diffusers_repo,you can using "clip_g.safetensors" or other base from "CLIP-ViT-bigG-14-laion2B-39B-b160k";